David-Gyavi/DW-Clubs/README.md

 In this wireframe planing of the project i made three big images as my welcome images but in carousel form sliding next to eachother and making my nav links having a plain backgroud of these three images followed by caption in the middle which made it ot look nice giving it a tranparent black and a white border.

 My plan was to make different kind of landing pages but after a good talk with my mentor it was better to make one page with multiple sections connected to links provided.
+I created the home page and the Fitness page and left out the Family & Kids page because the i had planed it, it looks almost the same as the Fitness page but in feature i will add that page to bring out what it would look
 </details>

 ![Screen_Sizes](assets/images/Screen_Sizes.png)